Finitary codings for gradient models and a new graphical representation for the six-vertex model: The six-vertex model

 \subsection{Infinite-volume coupling}

 Here we prove an infinite-volume version of \cref{P:ES_coupling}.
-We now fix $q = 2$ and $\alpha > \frac{3p_c}{1-p_c}$.
+We now fix $q = 2$ and $\alpha > \frac{3p_c}{1-p_c}$, where we recall that $p_c$ is the critical value for Bernoulli site percolation on $\Z^2$.
 Let $\P^{\mathsf{SI}}_\alpha$ be the measure from the first item of \cref{thm:uniqueness} and recall from the second item that there is $\P^{\mathsf{SI}}_\alpha$-almost surely a unique infinite cluster in $\eta^0$ and a unique infinite cluster in $\eta^1$.
 The coupling we now describe will be between this unique Gibbs measure for the superimposed model and a Gibbs measure for the six-vertex spin configuration (which we will show exists via an infinite-volume limit).
 Recall the measure $\bP^{ij}_{\Lambda,\alpha}$ from~\eqref{eq:ES_coupling}.